Gabones/leet-code/README.md

 I aim to write every solution in Rust in order to master the language.

-This repo is under construction...
+This repo is under a slowly construction...

 1. [Two Sum](https://github.com/Gabones/leet-code/tree/master/two-sum)